 Adding to these responsibilities, in October 2012, Senator Joe Scarnati (R-Jefferson) introduced Senate Bill 1616 establishing a permanent Marcellus Shale Health Advisory Panel as recommended by the Governor's Advisory Commission.
 As chair of the 9-member panel, the Secretary of Health would be responsible for overseeing a variety of activities, including investigating advancements in science, technology and public health data and providing information, analysis and recommendations to Pennsylvania elected officials, regulators and the general public.
-To date, the bill has not passed, and no funding was included in the new budget to establish a health registry.
+Although SB1616 did not pass, Senator Scarnati introduced a bill proposing a similar nine-member panel, SB375, in February 2015.
+No funding was included in the budgets under the previous governor to establish a health registry.
+In the spring of 2015, the new Governor Tom Wolf did include in his proposed budget, for the first time, funding to the PA Department of Health for the health registry.
+At \$100,000 it would not begin to cover the estimated expenses of fully implementing such a registry, but it would provide seed money to plan the establishment of a health registry.